 Does a tummy tuck leave visible scars?

-While scars are unavoidable after abdominoplasty, Dr. Conway takes great care to ensure scars are as thin and inconspicuous as possible by placing incisions very low on the abdomen, below the natural bikini line.
+Scars are unavoidable after abdominoplasty, so Dr. Conway takes great care to ensure scars are as thin and inconspicuous as possible by placing incisions very low on the abdomen, below the natural bikini line.
 With time and proper care, scars typically fade so they are more difficult to detect, even without clothing.

 For very extensive tummy tucks, where a large amount of skin needs to be removed, a vertical scar is sometimes necessary.
 This is most commonly the case for abdominoplasty following massive weight loss.
 In Dr. Conway’s experience, however, these patients find that a visible scar is worth it to enjoy a life free from the burden of excess abdominal skin.
 You can see what you might expect from tummy tuck scarring by viewing our before and after tummy tuck patient gallery.

-At your consultation, board certified plastic surgeon Dr. Conway will help you understand what results you might expect from both liposuction and tummy tuck surgery, so you can decide what procedure is best suited to your goals and needs.
+To receive personalized advice, schedule your tummy tuck consultation with board certified plastic surgeon Dr. Donald Conway by calling (828) 210-9333 or reaching out online.
+With over 20 years of experience, Dr. Conway will be happy to help you understand what results you might expect from tummy tuck surgery.
+He will help you consider all of your options so you can decide what procedure is best suited to your goals and needs.